MicrosoftDocs/minecraft-creator/creator/Documents/StructureBlocksTutorial.md

 5. Leave Show Bounding Box on.
 6. Click Save.

-Great!
-The structure is saved and can now be used all over the in-game world.
+Now, the structure is saved and can be placed in your Minecraft world.

 ## Load the Structure